shahariyar1/shahariyar1/README.md

 - 👋 Hi, I’m @shahariyar1
-- 👀 I’m interested in programming
+- I’m interested in humanity and business
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning how to work my brain
-- 💞️ I’m looking to collaborate on liis
+- 💞️ I’m looking to collaborate on elon musk
-- 📫 How to reach me no

 <!---
 shahariyar1/shahariyar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.